Minstel/odt-edit/README.md

 Usage
 ---

 Application API has a single path to call - `POST /`.
-So it's a POST request to server root.
 Request should be of type `multipart/form-data`.
 There should be two parameters for this request:

 * `template` - `.odt` or `.ott` file
 * `data` - JSON object, that holds data to insert into template